MRanjan1987/EcommerceProject/README.md

 Features:

 Automated testing of login functionality
-Automated testing of registration functionality Automated testing of search functionality
-Automated testing of checkout process
+Automated testing of add item into cart to checkout process